Low-Energy Supernova Constraints on Millicharged Particles: Introduction

 Constraints on new particles from supernovae are primarily derived from the cooling argument, which demands that any novel energy loss mechanism must be less efficient than the standard neutrino processes \cite{Raffelt:1996wa}.
-Another critical constraint comes from the calorimetric limit, which requires that any additional energy transfer from the SN core to the mantle must not exceed the explosion energy \cite{Falk:1978kf,Sung:2019xie}.
-Analyzing constraints from low-energy supernovae (LESNe), the underluminous Type II-P SNe that are 10 to 100 times dimmer than the typical core-collapse SNe and can have an explosion energy as low as 0.1 B, where $\rm1\; B\; (bethe)=10^{51}\; erg$, is thus of significant interest \cite{Caputo:2022mah}.
+Another critical constraint comes from the calorimetric limit, which requires that any additional energy transfer from the SN core to the mantle must not exceed the explosion energy \cite{Falk:1978kf,Sung:2019xie,Caputo:2022mah}.
+Thus, it is of great interest to analyze constraints on new particles from low-energy supernovae (LESNe), the underluminous Type II-P SNe that are 10 to 100 times dimmer than the typical core-collapse SNe and can have an explosion energy as low as 0.1 Bethe (B), where $1\, \rm B=10^{51}$ erg \cite{Caputo:2022mah}.
 LESNe have been observed in a number of SN events \cite{Chugai:1999en,Pastorello:2003tc,Pastorello:2009pt,10.1093/mnras/stu156,Pejcha:2015pca,Yang:2015ooa,Pumo:2016nsy,Murphy:2019eyu,Burrows:2020qrp,Yang:2021fka, Teja:2024cht}, and are also confirmed in SN simulations \cite{Kitaura:2005bt,Fischer:2009af,Melson:2015tia,Radice:2017ykv,Lisakov:2017uue,Muller:2018utr,Burrows:2019rtd,Stockinger:2020hse,Zha:2021bev}.
-The calorimetric limits derived from LESNe can impose the most stringent constraints on various decaying or annihilating particles, including scalars \cite{Caputo:2022mah, Lella:2024gqc, Alda:2024cxn}, sterile neutrinos \cite{Chauhan:2023sci, Chauhan:2024nfa, Carenza:2023old}, and hidden sector fermions with significant self-interaction \cite{Fiorillo:2024upk}.
+The calorimetric limits derived from LESNe can impose the most stringent constraints on various decaying or annihilating particles, including scalars \cite{Caputo:2022mah, Lella:2024dmx, Alda:2024cxn}, sterile neutrinos \cite{Chauhan:2023sci, Chauhan:2024nfa, Carenza:2023old}, and hidden sector fermions with significant self-interaction \cite{Fiorillo:2024upk}.

 In this paper we study LESN constraints on MCPs.
-Unlike previous studies where the deposit energy in the mantle are due to decay or annihilation of new particles, MCPs deposit their kinetic energy in the mantle via Coulomb scatterings with SM particles.
+Unlike previous studies where the deposit energy in the mantle is due to decay or annihilation of new particles, MCPs deposit their kinetic energy in the mantle via Coulomb scattering with SM particles.
 A schematic plot of the energy deposition in the mantle from MCPs produced in the SN core is shown in Fig.~\ref{fig:SchematicDiagram}.
 In our analysis we consider the minimal MCP model where the MCP $\chi$ is the only new particle beyond the SM and the interaction Lagrangian between the $\chi$ and the SM photon $A_{\mu}$ is

 where $e$ is the QED coupling constant, and $\epsilon$ is the millicharge of $\chi$.